-Medigap policies are only available to those who have original Medicare, which is Medicare parts A and B. A person with Medicare Advantage can’t have a Medigap plan.
+Medigap policies are only available to those who have original Medicare, which is Medicare Part A and Part B. If you have Medicare Advantage, you can’t have a Medigap plan as well.

-The following are the healthcare costs that Medicare Plan G covers:
+The following are the healthcare costs that Medigap Plan G covers:

-- Medicare Part A coinsurance and hospital costs up to 365 days after a person’s Medicare benefits are used up
+- Medicare Part A coinsurance and hospital costs up to 365 days after your Medicare benefits are used up

 - Medicare Part B coinsurance or copayments

 - first 3 pints of blood for transfusions